adminph-de/docker-observium/README.md

 After a sucessfull creation or pulling of the image, you can run the container.

 ### Volumes:
-You might like to keep the configuration in a docker volume to persist your settings:
+You might like to keep the configuration in a docker volume to keep your settings:

 - /opt/config/obsobservium
 - /opt/config/apache2